ivylee/git-tutorial/text.md

-There are three lines in this document.
+There are two lines in this document.

-The second line is the shortest.
+The second line is now not the shortest.

-The third line is at the end of the file.